yxiao66666/DECO3801_The_R6/backend/README.md

 ## Installation & Configuration
 > Anaconda (miniconda) is used for virtual environment configuration, please refer to [anaconda's website](https://www.anaconda.com/download/success) for installation details.
 >
-> For installation of the Stable Diffusion backbone, refer to [the README in controlnet folder](controlnet\README.md)
+> For installation of the Stable Diffusion backbone, refer to [the README in controlnet folder](controlnet\README.md).

 The list of dependencies used can be found in [requirements.txt](backend/requirements.txt).

+### Installation
-Run the command below to setup a conda virtual environment and install the dependencies:
+1. Run the command below to setup a conda virtual environment and install the dependencies:
 ```bash
 conda create --name arty_backend --file requirements.txt
 ```
+2. Follow the instruction [here](#updates) to setup `.env` for storing perosnal credentials needed to access UQ Zone.

 ## Running the Server